mike19283/Pokemon-Stadium-2-Randomizer/README.md

 ***Note***

-Seed number does not take into account checkboxes
+Seed number does not take into account checkboxes/names

 # Known bugs/ToDo